charlesxucheng/aws-study-notes/hybrid-connectivity.md

 # Client VPN
+With Client VPN, VPN client connects to a VPN Endpoint in AWS.
+The VPN Endpoint is associated with client VPN network interfaces in each subnet, allowing access to the resources in the subnets.
+The VPN Endpoint performs NAT (SNAT).

 Client VPN offers the following types of **client authentication**:
 * Active Directory authentication (user-based)
   * Can use on-premises Active Directory with AD Connector